The Best King Size Mattress

-We touched on body type in relation to king size beds a bit in the above section, but let’s expand and talk about body type in relation to mattresses in general.
+We touched on body type in relation to the best rated king size beds a bit in the above section, but let’s expand and talk about body type in relation to mattresses in general.

 When you’re reading up on a bed’s feel and firmness, always keep in mind that these things are relative to your body weight.
 The heavier you are, the softer a mattress will feel for you, and the lighter you are, the firmer that same mattress will feel for you.

 It’s also a good idea to consider your body type when deciding on what type of mattress construction you want.
-We generally suggest that heavier folks look for hybrid beds that incorporate coils for added support, durability, and airflow.
+We generally suggest that heavier folks look for coil spring mattresses for added support, durability, and airflow.